Frequently asked questions

 6. What is an Office Bearer and why am I required to provide this?

 The Principal Office Bearer is a person authorised to enter into contracts on behalf of the organisation.
-This could include a CEO, Executive Director, Chair, Board President, School Principal.
+This could include a CEO, Executive Director, Chair, Board President, or School Principal.

 For sponsored projects, the office bearer details need to be those of the sponsor organisation.